Russia threatens tough response if U.S. backs rights bill

 "We will certainly not leave the introduction of essentially anti-Russian visa and financial sanctions without consequences," he said.
 "We will have to react, and react toughly, depending on the final version of this unfriendly provocative act."

-Lawmakers in the U.S. House of Representatives brushed off the threat as they voted 243-164 on Thursday to include the legislation in a broader package to extend "permanent normal trade relations," or PNTR, to Russia.
+Lawmakers in the U.S. House of Representatives brushed off the threat as they began debate on the legislation as part of a broader package to extend "permanent normal trade relations," or PNTR, to Russia.

-The House is expected to approve the combined bill on Friday with support from both Republicans and Democrats.

 "Tomorrow marks the third anniversary of Sergei Magnitsky's death and it is outrageous ... that this kind of action in this 21st century still exists in a country that claims to be a democracy," said Representative David Dreier, the Republican chairman of the House Rules Committee.